During our more than 10 years on the road, we’ve found some of the cheapest places to live in the world, while enjoying an amazing lifestyle.

 Our current home (at the time of writing) and our favourite island on Earth.
 The lush, spicy Caribbean island of Grenada has everything one could ask for.
 Lovely people, breathtaking beaches, pristine nature, a decent amount of international restaurants and an intoxicating vibe.

-It’s no wonder why Dariece and I have set up shop here on 4 different occasions currently spanning 2 years in total in the country.
+It’s no wonder why Dariece and I have set up shop here on numerous occasions currently spanning 5 years in total in the country.

 Thanks to the university on the island (with many American students) and a large yachting community, Grenada has just enough of the things you miss from home, while still feeling like an authentic Caribbean island.